BurntSushi/blog/content/post/rust-error-handling.md

 function with the type `fn<T>() -> Option<T>`.

 This might seem like much ado about nothing, but this is only half of the story.
-The other half is *using* the `find` function we've written:
+The other half is *using* the `find` function we've written.
+Let's try to use it to find the extension in a file name.

 {{< code-rust "option-ex-string-find" "2" >}}
 fn main_find() {